Garbaz/Blog/_posts/2022-03-20-Modelling-Agent-Model.md

 ### Soft-Wired Agent

-While still having a fixed Action for a given Image of the Environment, an Agent could have a mechanism for evaluating how it's Actions serve towards achieving it's Goals, which instruct a direct adaption of it's Decider.
+While still having a fixed Action for a given Image of the Environment, an Agent could have a mechanism for evaluating how it's Actions have served towards achieving it's Goals, which instruct a direct adaption of it's Decider.

 ### Modelling Agent

-With an Agent's inability to directly read the Environment, instead of taking the Image their Senses take of it directly in determining their Actions, an Agent could attempt to construct a _Model_ of the Environment, a representation of it inside their Decider, which is in turn constructed and adapted through their Image of the Environment.
+With an Agent's inability to directly read the Environment, instead of using the Image their Senses take of it directly in determining their Actions, an Agent could attempt to construct a _Model_ of the Environment, a representation of it inside their Decider, which is in turn constructed and adapted through their Image of the Environment.

 ## Model